 These behaviors may speak to a counselor who has gone through the same struggles.
 In fact, at The River Source, we have had a handful of counselors who have closely identified with certain patients because they saw themselves in the person.
 When no one else could help, they were able to connect with the patient and work toward a more positive attitude in recovery, as well as the willingness to attend group, individual and family counseling.

 Additionally, because addiction never really goes away, those who have the disease feel a need to stick together and offer unconditional support.
 Our patients turn to these counselors to have a better understanding of how to cope with their addiction, how to manage cravings and how to assimilate back into society.
 Furthermore, much like the sponsor given to an addict in AA, a counselor with personal experience serves as a role model.
-When the bond is created between these individuals, the recovering addict is more likely to succeed at sobriety when they see that others who were at rock bottom have overcame these struggles and found happiness.
+When the bond is created between these individuals, the recovering addict is more likely to succeed at sobriety when they see that others who were at rock bottom have overcome these struggles and found happiness.

-Empathy, Compassion and Understanding Still Matter Most
+Empathy, Compassion, and Understanding Still Matter Most

 Of course, we must be careful not to create hurdles for mental health professionals who want to work with addicts but have led clean, sober lives.
 At the end of the day, the most effective counselors are those who listen, identify and empathize with their patients.
 Personal experience is not a prerequisite to be a good drug addiction counselor.